alexasselin008/poc-web-configs/packages/eslint-plugin/README.md

 - [prefer-cx](docs/rules/prefer-cx.md): Prefer cx over classnames as the name of classnames imports.
 - [restrict-full-import](docs/rules/restrict-full-import.md): Prevent importing the entirety of a package.
 - [strict-css-modules-names](docs/rules/strict-css-modules-names.md): CSS modules should have the same file name (minus the file extension) as the scoped component and be located in the same folder.

+## License

+Copyright © 2023, GSoft inc. This code is licensed under the Apache License, Version 2.0.
+You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.